gliddd4/EeveeSpotifyReincarnated/README.md

 - **Custom local file lyrics support**
 - **Show lyric fallback reasons toggle support**

 > [!NOTE]
 > All providers work now

+## Animated Lockscreen Album Art

+Displays animated album art on lockscreen like Apple Music using flag.
+Only supported on iOS 26+

 ## How to build an EeveeSpotify IPA using Github actions
 > [!NOTE]